bviggiano/pact/tests/convert_tests/mock_solution_files/simple_mask.md

 This should be unchanged = 2

-This part should be unchanged = but this part should be removed # ASSIGNMENT_MASK XXXX
+This part should be unchanged = but this part should be removed # MASK_ASSIGNMENT XXXX

-This part should be unchanged = but this part should be removed # ASSIGNMENT_MASK XXXX This should be removed as well XXXX
+This part should be unchanged = but this part should be removed # MASK_ASSIGNMENT XXXX This should be removed as well XXXX
 And this XXXX